• Use Tab, Shift + Tab, and Arrow keys to traverse the menu. Typing a letter when in a sub-menu moves to the item beginning with that letter.

 New pages in Infinity section

-Several new pages have been added to the infinity section.
+Several new pages have been added to the infinity section, which examines how ideas about infinity have been shaped by Platonist beliefs.

 There has been a lot of interest in Peter Smith’s Incompleteness proof as given in his book: “An Introduction to Gödel’s Theorems”.
 The error in Smith’s proof is readily seen to be a confusion concerning primitive recursive number-theoretic relations.
-For details see the page Analysis of Incompleteness Proofs.
+For details see the page Analysis of Incompleteness Proofs, now updated to refer to the Second Edition (2013) of the book.

 For convenience, there are now two pages on this site with links to various material relating to Gödel and the Incompleteness Theorem